Listed below are answers to frequently asked questions for people interested in becoming a real estate agent with Keller

-When choosing a real estate school, note the school must be accredited by your state.
+When choosing a real estate school, the school must be accredited by your state.
 Some states have online real estate schools where you can complete the courses from the comfort of your own home.
-This allows you to finish the courses at your own pace and start your new career much faster.
-This is a great alternative to sitting in a classroom and online courses are what we suggest.
-Be sure to check out your state’s licensing page to find the school that is right for you.
+This allows you to finish at your own pace and start your new career much faster.
+Online schools are a great alternative to taking classroom courses.
+Be sure to check out your state’s licensing page to find the real estate school that is right for you.
 Remember, the real training comes once you join Keller Williams Realty!

 As a Keller Williams agent, you will work off an anniversary year with a “cap” or a maximum amount of money the broker can take out of your commissions during a given year (The cap is directly related to the operating expenses of your local office).
 You start on a 70/30 split.
 70% to you, 30% to the office.
-When the 30% to the office reaches a set amount, you’re at 100% on all transaction you do until your anniversary year starts over again.
+When the 30% to the office reaches a set amount, you receive 100% on all transactions until your anniversary year starts over again.
 You are not required to pay the difference if you don’t reach your cap.

 There is a saying at Keller Williams.
 “We don’t give you the fish, we teach you how to catch your own.”
 Lead generation is the key to being successful in the real estate industry, so it’s important to learn how to do it.
 We provide you with many different lead generation methods including Internet lead conversions, contacting Expired/Withdrawn listings, For Sale By Owners (FSBO’s), Open Houses, Door Knocking, etc. Using these tools will ensure you are making enough contacts to be as successful as you want to be.

 No. The team leaders/managers of the offices are not out there competing for business against you.
-We see this as a conflict of interests.
+We see this as a conflict of interest.
 The main goal of our support staff is to help build your real estate business, acting as a mentor to take your career from new associate to mega agent.
 No brokerage does it better than KW!